markkurossi/stacktrace/README.md

 	libbfd.{so,a}

-On Ubuntu Linux you can install the bfd headers by installing the `binutils-dev' package:
+On Ubuntu Linux you can install the bfd headers by installing the "binutils-dev" package:

 	% sudo apt-get install binutils-dev

-If nothing else works, the stacktrace package has one old copy of the header files in the `include' subdirectory.
+If nothing else works, the stacktrace package has one old copy of the header files in the "include" subdirectory.
 These are for NetBSD/x386 platform and might not work on different platforms.

-The file `stacktrace.el' contains an Emacs GUD (Grand Unified Debugger) back-end for the stacktrace program.
-You can enable Emacs' stacktrace integration by copying the `stacktrace.el' into a directory that is in the Emacs' `load-path' and by adding the following line into your `.emacs' file:
+The file "stacktrace.el" contains an Emacs GUD (Grand Unified Debugger) back-end for the stacktrace program.
+You can enable Emacs' stacktrace integration by copying the "stacktrace.el" into a directory that is in the Emacs' `load-path' and by adding the following line into your ".emacs" file:

 	(load "stacktrace" t t)

 After this, you can used stacktrace from your Emacs as easily as you can use gdb:

 	M-x stacktrace<Return>PROGRAM stacktrace.log<Return>

 // Markku Rossi